carpentries/instructor-training/_extras/training_calendar.md

 Read more about our Instructor Training program [here]({{ page.root }}).

-If you have not already done so, please be sure to complete our [instructor training application](https://amy.carpentries.org/forms/request_training/) so we can be sure you are in our system.
+If you have not already done so, please be sure to also complete our [instructor training application](https://amy.carpentries.org/forms/request_training/) so we can be sure you are in our system **in addition to** completing the registration on Eventbrite.
+The registration on Eventbrite secures your seat at an event; the application form ensures your information is in our system.

 The class will be hands-on throughout: short lessons will alternate with individual and group practical exercises,